volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 And it seems to work perfectly fine!

+## Why Hash Tables Are Useful?

+This Data Structure is used in many kinds of a computer software to implement:

+* Associative Arrays
+* Database Indexing
+* Caching
+* Sets
+* Representing Objects in some programming languages (like JavaScript)
+* Representing unique data
+* Transposition Tables

 ## Summary

 In this article, we learned what is a Hash Table and how to implement it in JavaScript avoiding possible collisions.